-Add text about isar in ivas and 26.249 and what this tr is.

 1 Scope

 This TR presents a characterization of the ISAR split rendering solutions specified in TS 26.249 [4] in terms of audio quality performance and technical properties.
-The characterization is done both for the ISAR baseline solution that is defined as a feature of the IVAS codec and additional features that were developed and contributed under track b of the ISAR work item.
+The characterization is done both for the ISAR baseline solution that is defined as a feature of the IVAS codec and additional features that were developed and contributed under track B of the ISAR work item.